Return to top

 Looking to buy your little one a non-dairy formula?
 Here’s what you should look for:

-• Ideally organic (or at least non-GMO).
-The best organic baby formulas adhere to the highest standards of food processing, so it’s guaranteed to be the healthiest option for your baby.
+- Ideally organic (or at least non-GMO).
+The best organic baby formulas adhere to the highest standards of food processing and are made with organic ingredients so it’s guaranteed to be the healthiest option for your baby.

-• Docosahexaenoic acids (DHA).
+- Docosahexaenoic acids (DHA).
 These omega-3 fatty acids are naturally found in breast milk.
-Because DHA is believed to be crucial for the healthy development of babies’ eyes and brains, synthetic forms of it are often found in non-dairy formulas.
-Ideally, it’s a vegan friendly DHA.
+Because DHA is believed to be crucial for healthy brain and eye development (source), it is always good to look for when choosing a baby formula.
+Furthermore, look for natural and vegan-friendly DHA that is not extracted with hexane whenever possible (that is, DHA that is extracted from algae); many synthetic forms of it are often found in non-dairy formulas.

-• No added sugars: This is in an ideal case, and there are a couple of non milk baby formula brands that don’t add syrup solids to their formulas.
-However, this is harder to find for vegan formulas specifically, because formula makers can’t use lactose (which is the naturally occurring sugar in milk), and they will need to replace it as a carbohydrate to ensure the right balance of nutrients in the formula.
+- No added sugars.
+In an ideal world, there would be minimal added sugars in plant-based baby formula.
+There are a few soy-based formula brands that don’t add syrup solids to their formulas, though this can be a harder one to avoid when shopping for vegan formulas because formula makers can’t use lactose (which is the naturally occurring sugar in milk) for a carbohydrate source.
+Because of this, these brands will need to replace the lactose with another carbohydrate, such as sugar, to ensure the right balance of nutrients in the formula.

 What Ingredients Should You Avoid In Baby Formula?